macj314/epicodus-week8-day3/prime-shifting/README.md

   * Input: 10
   * Output: 2,3,4,5,...,10
 * Create a method to remove the non-prime numbers from the list of numbers.
-  * Create variable that will be used to represent prime numbers.
-Multiply this variable by every number under the user's enetered number.
-Increment prime variable and repeat the process until the prime variable is equal to user's number.
+  * Create variable that will be used to go through each entry of the entered list of numbers.
+For each entry check divisors up to the square root of the largest number.
+If there are no remainders, then the number isn't prime.
+If that's the case, remove the number from the list.

 ## Technologies Used